rwslinkman/presentablelibrary/README.md

 }
 ```

-The example app contains a simple `Presenter` that presents a person's name.
+The example app contains a simple `Presenter` that presents a person's name.<br/>
 Names are represented as one `String`.

 Handling clicks